-As mentioned above, Eppstein and Spiro [13] develop an algorithm for maintaining the h-index and the h-partition of a graph among edge insertions, edge deletions, and insertions/deletions of isolated vertices in constant time plus a constant number of dictionary operations per update.
-Observing that the h-index doubles after $\Omega(h^2)$ updates, Eppstein and Spiro further show a partitioning scheme requiring amortized O(1/h) partition changes per graph update.
-This partitions the graph into sets of low- and high-degree vertices, which we summarize in Theorem 2.1.
+Maintaining undirected size-3 subgraph statistics.
+As mentioned above, Eppstein and Spiro [10] develop an algorithm for maintaining the h-index and the h-partition of a graph among edge insertions, edge deletions, and insertions/deletions of isolated vertices in constant time plus a constant number of dictionary operations per update.
+Observing that the h-index doubles after $\Omega(h^2)$ updates, Eppstein and Spiro further show a partitioning scheme that partitions the graph into sets of low- and high-degree vertices, which we summarize in Theorem 2.1.
+The partition is updated when the size of the high-degree vertex set becomes 2h.
+This allows amortized O(1/h) partition changes per graph update.